nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     due to a conflict, the server will return NFS4ERR_DENIED instead of blocking the request and waiting for the lock to become available.

+Copy_Offload(bool, default true)
+    Flag decides to allows server copy offload operation or not.

+Copy_Offload_Chunk_Size(uint64, range 1048576 to UINT64_MAX, default 67108864)
+    Chunk Size by which worker copies the data.

+Max_Copy_Workers(uint32, range 1 to 256, default 8)
+    Maximum number of worker threads in the xcopy fridge pool.
+    Each thread handles one in-flight copy at a time.

 RADOS_KV {}
 --------------------------------------------------------------------------------